top of page

 • 5 min read

-Many therapy websites have experience a significant drop in organic traffic in the last couple of years.
-With results being flooded with AI content, it's become harder to surface in the first page of google search results.
+Many therapy websites have experienced a significant drop in organic traffic over the last couple of years.
+With results flooded with AI content, it has become harder to appear on the first page of Google search results.

-In addition, the introduction of AI overviews often make it unnecessary for people to click through your website for answers to their questions.
-Overviews pull the relevant information from various websites and organize it into answers to satisfy the seeker.
-But that's not the entire story.
+Additionally, the introduction of AI overviews often makes it unnecessary for people to click through to your website for answers.
+These overviews pull relevant information from various sources and organize it into concise answers.
+However, that’s not the entire story.

-As a result of these changes, people's search behavior in 2026 has changed as well, and clients are no longer searching the way they did even three years ago.
+As a result of these changes, people's search behavior in 2026 has changed.
+Clients are no longer searching the way they did even three years ago.
 They are asking longer, more specific questions.
-They are using conversational AI systems, such as ChatGpt, Claude and Gemini alongside Google.
-That allows them to compare providers and make decisions long before they click on your website.
+They are using conversational AI systems, such as ChatGPT, Claude, and Gemini, alongside Google.
+This allows them to compare providers and make decisions long before they visit your website.

-Before we dive into this shift, let's first define how traditional SEO generated traffic to your website.
+Before diving into this shift, let's first define how traditional SEO generated traffic to your website.
 Traditional SEO relied heavily on matching keywords to pages.
-For example, when people typed into Google a search term "how to overcome anxiety about job search", Google pulled the most relevant blog post or webpage that answered this question.
+For instance, when someone typed "how to overcome anxiety about job search" into Google, the search engine pulled the most relevant blog post or webpage that answered this question.

-For therapists, the goal was simply to create content that their future clients would be interested in reading.
-Once the reader would land on a therapist's website, they were more likely to book an appointment about the issues they wanted help with.
+For therapists, the goal was to create content that future clients would find interesting.
+Once a reader landed on a therapist's website, they were more likely to book an appointment for the issues they needed help with.

-On the other hand, AI-driven systems evaluate something more nuanced.
+AI-driven systems, however, evaluate something more nuanced.
 They interpret:

-When a potential client asks: “Find a private-pay therapist who specializes in trauma and accepts new clients”
+When a potential client asks, “Find a private-pay therapist who specializes in trauma and accepts new clients,” AI systems synthesize the following data:

 If your positioning is vague, inconsistent, or fragmented across disconnected pages and directories, your visibility weakens.
-That means that your website becomes invisible, even if you technically “exist” online.
+This means that your website can become invisible, even if you technically “exist” online.

 Why This Matters for Private-Pay Practices

 Private-pay growth depends on more than just being listed.
-That's why therapists often claim that their Psychology Today profiles aren't helpful in generating leads and clients to their practices.
+Therapists often claim that their Psychology Today profiles aren't helpful in generating leads and clients.
 In reality, the listing is just a part of your overall online presence.
 Your entire presence depends on:

 AI systems increasingly act as a filter before a prospective client ever sees your website.
-If your practice is not clearly and easily understood by search engines and AI, it may not surface and be referneced in people's searches, despite the strength of your work.
+If your practice is not clearly and easily understood by search engines and AI, it may not surface or be referenced in people's searches, despite the strength of your work.

 Eye-level view of a therapist’s cozy office with calming decor and a comfortable chair